catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 Connect to the front-end node of the SLURM cluster over SSH as described on the previous section.

-The following example demonstrates how to create a simple embarrassingly parallel workload job that will trigger four tasks and write its output to results.txt.
+The following example demonstrates how to create a simple, embarrassingly parallel workload job that will trigger four tasks and write its output to results.txt.